MFR6340/theenglishextension.org/young-world-2/Unit-3: A World of Colour.md

 <img src="https://imgur.com/Obtul5O.png" width="25%" />

-An historical fiction account of a girl in Medieval Paris helps her father complete an illuminated tome for a wealthy patron.
+An historical fiction account of a girl in Medieval Paris who helps her father complete an illuminated tome for a wealthy patron.
 Although parts of it are not fully historically accurate (clothing, female independence, etc.)  it is still very much a worthwhile book to get a better understanding of how the vellum and paints for manuscripts were made.
 (Lexile 570L) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Marguerite-Makes-Book--Robertson/9780892363728" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1005363893" rel="nofollow">Buy on Orell Füssli</a>